-1. Slightly loosen the set screw in the top of the tensioner mounting bracket (see Figure 5-14).
+- 1. Slightly loosen the set screw through the top of the tensioner mounting bracket (see Figure 5-14).
+Use the 2.5mm hex wrench provided in the operator kit. - 2.
+Rotate the thread tensioner to the position where the check spring is just touching the left side of the thread break contact (see Figure 5-15).

-- 2. Rotate the thread tensioner to the position where the check spring is just touching the left side of the thread break contact (brass post). - 3.
-Rotate the thread tensioner clockwise at least the distance of the diameter of the contact post, not to exceed 1/4 turn. - 4.
+- 3. Rotate the thread tensioner clockwise the distance of 2 spokes on the disk (approximately 42°).
+See Figure 5-16. - 4.
 Tighten the set screw in the top of the thread tensioner bracket.